-- Open in the signal circuit to the FLS sensor possible - Short to voltage in the signal circuit to the FLS sensor- possible - Short to ground in the signal circuit to the FLS sensor- possible - Failed FLS Sensor / sensing arm stuck mechanically likely - Failed PCM unlikely
+- Short to ground in the signal circuit to the FLS sensor- possible - Failed FLS Sensor / internally shorted likely - Failed PCM unlikely

-How Can You Fix The P0460 Code?
+How Can You Fix The P0462 Code?

 Check Technical Service Bulletin

 A good starting point is always a technical service bulletin (TSB) search for your particular vehicle.
 The vehicle manufacturer may have a PCM flash/reprogram to cover this issue, and it pays to check on this before you find you've gone down a long/wrong path.